stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 * Recommendations:
     * All three effects have merit and the value of their contribution will vary by your group composition, routing decisions, and key level.
     * Given the nature of [Elemental's Tier Set](https://www.wowhead.com/item-set=1499/theurgic-starspeakers-regalia) the increased spell and ability cooldown rate from [Decrypted Urh Cypher](https://ptr.wowhead.com/spell=368239/decrypted-urh-cypher) could have intriguing results when the Tier is active.
-Potentially this could allow an {{ site.data.legendary.eogs }} setup to take {{ site.data.talent.er }} instead of {{ site.data.talent.eote }}, as the need to hardcast {{ site.data.spell.lava_burst }} to maintain {{ site.data.talent.se }} uptime would be reduced.
     * It is generally thought that [Vy Interceptor](https://ptr.wowhead.com/npc=184908/vy-interceptor) is harder to deal with due to [Fusion Beam](https://ptr.wowhead.com/spell=366409/fusion-beam) causing it to teleport away.
 So of the two effects that directly contribute to damage dealt, [Decrypted Urh Cypher](https://ptr.wowhead.com/spell=368239/decrypted-urh-cypher) and [Decrypted Vy Cypher](https://ptr.wowhead.com/spell=368240/decrypted-vy-cypher), it may be the case that groups kill [Urh Relic](https://ptr.wowhead.com/npc=185685/urh-relic) because it is easier to deal with.
     * Properly selecting which buff you would *like* to have is one thing, your group killing the 'correct' `Relic` first is another!
 The state of the buffs being granted means it is highly unlikely for accidental `Relic` kills to be the reason your group does or not does successfully time or complete the key, assuming `+15` or lower.
 Beyond that level your mileage may vary!